TakaiKinoko/FangBlog/src/content/cuda2-warp/index.md

 - 🧐**Each thread block is partitioned into warps**.

 - The execution of warps is implemented by an SIMD hardware.

+- warps can be executed by the SMs in any order.
+No way to tell who's going to finish first.

 #### practical reasons